Hero Background

 • Prioritize comfort fixes first (air leaks, insulation, ventilation)

-• Choose durable materials that handle daily use
+• Choose durable materials that handle daily use in humid climates

 • Plan around holiday travel and hosting dates